Two-Guys-and-a-Gal/NLP-Project/README.md

 After acquiring and preparing the corpus, our team conducted natural language processing exploration methods such as word clouds and bigrams.
 We employed multiclass classification methods to create multiple machine learning models.
 The end goal was to create an NLP model that accurately predicted the programming language used in a GitHub repository based on the words and word combinations found in the readme files.

+#### 3. FORMULATING HYPOTHESES
+The initial hypothesis of the project was that repositories using Python would have a higher average word count in comparison to other programming languages.
+The thought behind this was Python is known for its focus on consistent documentation and has a robust community to support consistent expectations for documentation.
+We also thought programing languages would have distinct unique words and bigrams (word pairs) that would differentiate one from the other.
+These thoughts and the subsequent hypothesis drove the initial exploratory questions for this project.

-#### 3.INITIAL QUESTIONS:
+#### 4.INITIAL QUESTIONS:
 The focus of the project is on identifying the programming language within GitHub repositories.
 Below are some of the initial questions this project looks to answer throughout the Data Science Pipeline.

 ##### Data-Focused Questions
 - What are the most frequently occuring words?
 - Are there any words that uniquely identify one of the coding langauges?
-- What are the most frequently occuring bigrams?
+- What are the most frequently occuring bigrams (pairs of words)?
 - Are there any bigrams that uniquely identify one of the coding langauges?
 - Is word count within the README significantly different between the top 4 programming langauges?